-The Centre for Health Exercise and Sport Medicine (CHESM) in the Department of Physiotherapy is hotsing an upcoming presentation from an international guest speaker – Assistant Professor Søren Thorgaard Skou from the University of Southern Denmark, who will be visiting in November.News
+The Centre for Health Exercise and Sport Medicine (CHESM) in collaboration with La Trobe Sport and Exercise Medicine Research Centre is hotsing an upcoming presentation from an international guest speaker – Assistant Professor Søren Thorgaard Skou from the University of Southern Denmark, who will be visiting in November.News

 Our main research focus is on the role of conservative strategies, particularly exercise, in promoting overall health and well being and in preventing and managing the public health problems that are currently facing society.
 To do this, a lifespan approach is taken from childhood through to the elderly years.
 A particular focus is the prevention and management of musculoskeletal conditions such as osteoarthritis.View

 CHESM is committed to improving the wellbeing of all people through musculoskeletal research.
 By participating in a research study, you are helping researchers improve existing treatments and find new approaches which could benefit someone close to you and the community at large.View

 The Centre for Health, Exercise and Sports Medicine (CHESM) houses a state-of-the-art movement research laboratory under the supervision of a full time Biomechanics Director.View

 Research in the Faculty

 The Faculty of Medicine, Dentistry and Health Sciences is Australia's largest biomedical research faculty.
 We employ more than 1500 academic staff, 4000 honorary staff and 1500 graduate researchers undertaking world class research across a wide range of health and social issues in a diverse range of research settings.
 Researchers are located at key sites across Victoria, with more conducting research around the world.
 These renowned experts from every field can be found in labs, hospitals, affiliated research institutes and all across the wider community.Information and support tools for Faculty staff are available on the Faculty intranet.